 2018 is finally gone.
 It was a fun and exciting year for the local SEO industry!
-We got voice search-ready, we compared citation services, we got familiar with Google’s plus codes, and we made sure we were optimizing Google My Business images according to their latest guidelines.
+We got voice search-ready, we compared citation services, we got familiar with Google’s plus codes, and we made sure we were optimizing Google Business Profile (formerly Google My Business) images according to their latest guidelines.
 Now, it’s time to ring in the new year and see what 2019 will bring for local businesses.

 Will voice search play an even bigger role for local SEO and local businesses in 2019?
 What about machine learning?
 I asked some industry experts to weigh in, and I even got them to share a secret or two with you.

 You’ve seen and heard me talk about voice search a lot lately, but it’s only because I’m really passionate about it.
 I believe that voice search is revolutionizing local SEO and the digital marketing industry.
 Before you know it, more and more brands and businesses will be found via voice search and will jump on the trend.
 Local businesses cannot afford to be behind and should be looking at ways to get voice search-ready.
 A good way of doing this, according to LSA’s Greg Sterling, is to complete information and claim profiles in Google Business Profile and Yelp.

 Michelle Stinson Ross from Apogee Results said that voice search is already critical for local home service businesses. “[A] close second is navigational voice searches for directions to your business or recommendations for your type of business,” she added.
 Beanstalk Internet Marketing’s Dave Davies had similar thoughts.
 “Self-driving cars and ‘near me’ terms are going to massively shake up how we find things and how we interact with the world,” he shared.